 Bottia, MC, Stearns, E, Mickelson, RA, Moller, S, and Valentino, L. "Growing the roots of STEM majors: Female math and science high school faculty and the participation of students in STEM."
 Economics of Education Review 45 (April 2015): 14-27.
 Full Text Open Access Copy

-Moller, S, Banerjee, N, Bottia, MC, Stearns, E, Mickelson, RA, Dancy, M, Wright, E, and Valentino, L. "Moving Latino/a Students Into STEM Majors in College: The Role of Teachers and Professional Communities in Secondary Schools."
-Journal of Hispanic Higher Education 14.1 (January 1, 2015): 3-33.
+Moller, S, Banerjee, N, Bottia, MC, Stearns, E, Mickelson, RA, Dancy, M, Wright, E, and Valentino, L. "Moving Latino/a Students Into STEM Majors in College."
+Journal of Hispanic Higher Education 14.1 (January 2015): 3-33.
 Full Text Open Access Copy